SellaRafaeli/sellarafaeli.com/views/blog/new_judaism.md

 * And so we see that Judaism is not 'the point'; the point is to live a good life.
 Judaism is a tool to research how to do this, together with your community, which itself leads to a good life.
 Together we are better than separately.

+* Judaism requires no suspension of disbelief.
+No belief in the supernatural beyond admitting an awe and ignorance of the mystery of existence.
+There is no conflict between true Judaism and science, as Judaism is the craft and practice of researching how to live a good life with your community and fellow Jews.

 * Judaism is not an abstract concept, reserved for the land of theory.
 It is a practical aspect of your life.
 If you, the reader, are interested in thinking about how to live a good life, and would like to learn more, you should both meditate on this yourself, and discuss this with your fellow Jews.
 This would be practicing Judaism together, and the act itself would already contribute both to Judaism, and to your own better life.

 Having read this, if the above resonates with you, you might be inclined to look for meaning and community with your fellow spiritual Jews.
-If you don't know where to start, you can write me directly at sella.rafaeli@gmail.com.
+If you don't know where to start, you can write me directly at <a href="mailto:sella@rafaeli.net" target="_top">sella@rafaeli.net</a>.
 If you are in the San Francisco Bay Area, you can come learn with me.
 If you are not, you can follow my work, and I will try to point you to local resources near you.

 Good luck.
 Only you can live your life; make it a good one.

-שנה טובה!
+_!שנה טובה_

 - Sella Rafaeli, Rosh HaShana, October 1st, 2019, San Francisco